-- a) Existing and proposed catchment-and, sub-catchments, and flow paths and inundation extents and levels where applicable; - b) Conceptual plans and drawings of the location, and the details of stormwater management measures including sizes/ volumes and cross sections with dimensions, levels, batter slopes, and boundary clearances, where applicable. - c) Proposed development levels related to AHD and flood levels where applicable.
+- a) Existing and proposed catchment, sub-catchments, flow paths and inundation extents and levels where applicable; - b) Conceptual plans and drawings of the location, and the details of stormwater management measures including sizes/ volumes and cross sections with dimensions, levels, batter slopes, and boundary clearances, where applicable. - c) Proposed development levels related to AHD.

-2.32 Stormwater Quality
+2.3 Stormwater Quality